Product Name: OptiMind

 Taurine is an amino sulfonic acid, but it is often referred to as an amino acid, a chemical that is a required building block of protein.
 Some people use it as a supplement for treating ADHD.

-The recommended daily dosage is 1-2 capsules.
-I usually took OptiMmind in the morning with or before breakfast.
+The recommended OptiMind dosage is 1-2 capsules.
+I usually took it in the morning with or before breakfast.

-I’d recommend taking OptiMind the morning to get the most out of it.
-Also, keep in mind that this nootropic supplement contains a very high dosage of caffeine, so never take it after 2 PM.
-And be careful with additional caffeine intake such as with coffee.
+Keep in mind that this nootropic supplement contains a very high dosage of caffeine, so never take it after 2 PM.
+And be careful with additional caffeine intake, such as with coffee.

 OptiMind Side Effects

-During my review of OptiMind, I experienced no adverse side effects.
+During my test of OptiMind, I experienced no adverse side effects besides some jittery.

 I would suggest being cautious until we get more information about the ingredients.

 Based on my research, this is not possible.